alphagov/search-api/docs/snapshot-restore.md

 rake rummager:snapshot:run[repository_name,snapshot_name]
 ```

+Optional parameters: `repository_name`, `snapshot_name`

 As above, you will need to ensure that AWS environment variables are set.

 If snapshot_name is left out, Rummager generates one based on the current time.

-If the repository does not exist, or elasticsearch is unable to process the
+If the repository does not exist, or Elasticsearch is unable to process the
 request, the task exits with a non zero code and prints a stack trace.

 Otherwise the exit code will be zero.